sriksmachi/sriksmachi/README.md

 |<img src="images/1.jpg" style="height:200px;padding:10px">|<img src="images/2.jpg" style="height:200px;padding:10px">|<img src="images/3.jpg" style="height:200px;padding:10px">|

 📫 How to reach me:
-Write to vishwanath.srikanth@mail.com
+Write to vishwanath.srikanth@mail.com / ping me on [linked-in](https://www.linkedin.com/in/vishsrik/)

 👯 I’m looking to collaborate on research work related to reinforcement learning.

 ⚡ Fun fact:
 I'm actually not as busy as it appears :)

-**sriksmachi/sriksmachi** is a ✨ distributed ML systems ✨ repository where you can find all my work.
+**sriksmachi/sriksmachi** is a ✨ AI/ML ✨ repository where you can find all my work.

 Here are some ideas to get you started: